dojo/docs/dojox/charting.rst

 Axis Title
 -----------
-Adding title to axis, the position, orientation and color of the axis tilte can be specified.
-Here are related parameter as follows.
+Adding title to axis, the position, orientation and color of the axis title can be specified.
+The parameters are:

 ================ =========== ======= ===========
 Name             Type        Default Description